orca1018/MUIC-ICCS101-Introduction-to-Programming/README.md

 ---

-## ✏️ Assignment Grading Criteria

-Assignments are evaluated based on:

-- **Scope** – Does it fulfill the spec requirements?
-- **Correctness** – Is it accurate and well-tested?
-- **Design** – Is the code logical, clear, and efficient?
-- **Style** – Is the code clean and readable?

-> Students must include an **AI Acknowledgment Statement** when AI tools are used.
-Failing to do so may lead to disciplinary action.

----

 ## 🙋‍♂️ About Me

 I'm currently a student in this course using **LunarVim (Neovim distro)** on macOS (M1, ARM64) with Zsh.
 I'm comfortable with macOS and Linux but probably can't help much with Windows or IDE-specific issues.
 If you need help or want to discuss concepts, feel free to email me — I'm not a pro at Python or CS yet, but always happy to help where I can.